mkozturk/turkishnames/README.md

 OZKAN | 157206
 ACAR | 149566

-There is a total of 189,094 unique last names, including misspellings and inconsistently entered double last names (e.g., using hyphens or parentheses).
-Here is a breakdown of unique last names and number of people having it.
+There are 189,094 distinct last names, including misspellings and inconsistently entered double last names (e.g., using hyphens or parentheses).
+Here is a distribution of the number of last names:

 number of people | number of distinct last names
 ----------- | -----------